hraban/outbound-rules/README.md

 as the action to take for a request.
 If no rule matches, the default is to allow the request.

-### Inspired by NoScript's ABE
+## Inspired by NoScript's ABE

 The syntax was inspired by NoScript's ABE: https://noscript.net/abe/.
-ABE is the Application Boundaries Enforcer, and on the surface it's the perfect fit for what Outbound-Rules tries to solve.
+ABE is the Application Boundaries Enforcer, and on the surface it's the perfect fit for what Outbound-Rules tries to solve:

+> Many of the threats NoScript is currently capable of handling, such as XSS,
+> CSRF or ClickJacking, have one common evil root: lack of proper isolation at
+> the web application level.
+Since the web has not been originally conceived as
+> an application platform, it misses some key features required for ensuring
+> application security.
+Actually, it cannot even define what a “web application”
+> is, or declare its boundaries especially if they span across multiple domains,
+> a scenario becoming more common and common in these “mashups” and “social
+> media” days.

+> The idea behind the Application Boundaries Enforcer (ABE) module is hardening
+> the web application oriented protections already provided by NoScript, by
+> delivering a firewall-like component running inside the browser.
+This
+> "firewall" is specialized in defining and guarding the boundaries of each
+> sensitive web application relevant to the user (e.g. webmail, online banking
+> and so on), according to policies defined either by the user himself, or by
+> the web developer/administrator, or by a trusted 3rd party.

+Hear, hear.

 Unfortunately, as it turns out, ABE is mostly about defining what _incoming_ requests are legal for your server.
 It doesn't really let you what _outgoing_ requests are legal.

 Still, in trying not to reinvent the wheel, I have tried to imitate their style and syntax as much as reasonable.

-## Details

-This system protects you against an attack where some malicious javascript finds its way onto your page (e.g. you forgot to HTML escape a value before rendering it on your page, like a user's e-mail address).
-Once this attacker controlled javascript is executed, they can "steal" session cookies or other data only visible to your session by sending it to an attacker controlled server.
-E.g. through XHR, by loading an image in the background, or by making the entire page a link to a remote page which quickly links back.

-This plugin doesn't prevent the initial javascript from being loaded or executed.
-Rather, it prevents it from ever "escaping" your host.
-This means that even though the script now has access to sensitive data, it cannot send it anywhere.
-At least not through the browser.

 ## Build